Q: How long does syncing with Shopify normally take? We're asking as it takes us overnight to complete sync or push updates to Shopify.

 Q: Which POS systems do you integrate with?
 I currently have a complicated setup of several desktop applications.
 Would really like to consult with someone to see what can be accomplished here.

 A: DEAR can be integrated with Shopify POS, Vend, Stripe and Square, among others.
 We also offer our own DEAR POS.
-We offer implementation, training and template customisation services at cost to our clients.
+We offer implementation and training services at cost to our clients.

 Q: I am considering using DEAR for inventory control.
 Can you please give me links to information about how DEAR interfaces with eCommerce and Point-of-Sale systems?